Ataene/ProjectOne-InceptionU/README.md

 The technology required to function is express, body-parser and node-random-name from the npm modules.

-To start the code the user has to go to the home route to begin.
+To start the code the user has to go to the home route to begin. curl http://localhost:3000/api/start